JerryLead/SparkInternals/EnglishVersion/1-Overview.md

   - A Spark cluster has a Master node and multiple Worker nodes, which are equivalent to Hadoop's Master and Slave nodes.
   - The Master node has a Master daemon process, which manages all the Worker nodes.
   - The Worker node has a Worker daemon process, responsible for communicating with the Master node and managing local Executors.
   - In the official document, the Driver is explained as "The process running the main() function of the application and creating the SparkContext".
-A dirver program, such as WordCount.scala, is regarded as a Spark application.
+A driver program, such as WordCount.scala, is regarded as a Spark application.
 If the driver program is launched on the Master node as follows:

     ```scala
 	./bin/run-example SparkPi 10